movementlabsxyz/MIP/MD/md-21/README.md

 #### User Journey

-The developer can understand the [Cross-Chain Transfer Protocol (CCTP)](https://developers.circle.com/stablecoins/docs/generic-message-passing) model to design a bridge mechanism that is simple, secure, and efficient.
+The developer can understand the [Cross-Chain Transfer Protocol (CCTP)](https://developers.circle.com/stablecoins/docs/generic-message-passing) model and draw from it to design a bridge mechanism that is simple, secure, and efficient.

 #### Description